SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 The sequence assembly problem can be described as: *Given a set of sequences, find the minimal length string containing all members of the set as substrings*.

-The reads from the sequencing can be single-end or paired-end, which indicates how the sequencing is performed.
+The reads from the sequencing can be single-read or paired-end, which indicates how the sequencing is performed.
-In paired-end sequencing, the reads are sequenced from both directions, making the assembly easier and more reliable, but results in twice as many reads as single-end reads.
+In paired-end sequencing, the reads are sequenced from both directions, making the assembly easier and more reliable, but results in twice as many reads as single-read reads.
-The reason of the more reliable results has to do with ambiguous reads that might occur in the single-end sequencing.
+The reason of the more reliable results has to do with ambiguous reads that might occur in the single-read sequencing.
 Here, a read can be assigned to two different locations on the reference genome (and have the same alignment score).
 In these cases, it cannot be determined where the read should actually be aligned (hence its position is ambiguous).
 In paired-end sequencing, each DNA fragment has primers on both ends, meaning that the sequencing can start in both the 5’-3’ direction and in the 3’-5’ direction.